-Pakistani court seeks ‘government response’ over Imran Khan’s appeal, refuses to release him
+Pakistani court seeks government response over Imran Khan’s appeal, refuses to release him

 Khan was arrested at his Lahore home on Saturday and given a three-year jail sentence on charges of concealing assets.
 He is held at the high-security prison Attock in the eastern Punjab province while his legal team seeks his release.

 His appeal hearing is underway, but the Islamabad High Court gave Khan no immediate relief and he remains behind bars.
-The court said it seeks “government response” and would hear from the Election Commission of Pakistan’s lawyers before deciding on Khan’s appeal.
+The court said it seeks government response and would hear from the Election Commission of Pakistan’s lawyers before deciding on Khan’s appeal.

 The commission last year disqualified Khan from holding public office for five years accusing him of unlawfully selling state gifts and concealing assets as premier.
 Khan was notified of his disqualification again on Tuesday following his sentencing.